 Frequently Asked Questions and Answers

-Is the OSTP Student Volunteer program part of the White House Internship Program?
+Is the OSTP Intern program part of the White House Internship Program?

-The OSTP Student Volunteer program is distinct from the White House Internship Program.
+The OSTP Intern Program is distinct from the White House Internship Program.
 Students in the White House Internship Program intern with the White House Office, a different component of the Executive Office of the President.
+Students in the OSTP Intern Program work within OSTP.

-Where do Student Volunteers work?
+Where do OSTP Interns work?
 Can I work remotely?

-Student Volunteers must be available to work on site in the White House complex in Washington, DC.
+Interns must be available to work on site in the White House Complex in Washington, DC.

-How many hours per week would I need to volunteer?
+How many hours per week would I need to commit?

-Student Volunteers are expected to commit to volunteering full-time for a minimum of 10 weeks during the Summer term.
-Student Volunteers for the Fall and Spring terms are expected to commit to a minimum of 16 hours per week.
+Interns are expected to commit to working full-time for a minimum of 10 weeks during the Summer term.
+Interns for the Fall and Spring terms are expected to commit to a minimum of 16 hours per week.
+Preference will be given to applicants available to work for 30+ hours per week.

 I will be graduating at the end of this year, but plan to enroll in another program next term.
 Am I considered eligible?